 - What is the effect/impact?
 The EAT said the tribunal must consider the effect of the impairment on that individual.
 It must “consider what was or would be [the individual’s] degree or level of ability to carry out the activity in question in the absence of the impairment, and what is their altered degree or level of ability to carry out that activity as a result of the effect of the impairment.”

 - Is that impact substantial?
 Having ascertained what is factually the impact, there is the question whether the impact is more than minor or trivial.
-The tribunal “should consider whether that impact, in relation to his ability to carry out this particular activity, was significant for him.
+The EAT said the tribunal “should consider whether that impact, in relation to his ability to carry out this particular activity, was significant for him.
 How great or appreciable a difference did it make in terms of his ability to carry out this particular activity at work?”
 (Comment: The activity being considered here was at work, but relevant activities can also be outside work.)

 - Means to judge/calibrate impact The EAT said that in this type of case the further question may still arise “as to the means by which the degree, extent or nature of impact on him is to be judged or calibrated, when judging whether it is more than minor or trivial”.